“The Sound of Music tour! You have to take it if you’re going to Salzburg,” insisted my daughter.

 Fortunately, I got the first seat behind the driver for a splendid view of the scenery.

-Our fast-talking clever tour guide hummed familiar tunes as we started.
-Cheerful and full of information, he held the tourists spellbound as he recounted backstage stories from the filming, real life anecdotes of the von Trapp family and the occasional comment about Austria in general.
+Our fast-talking, clever tour guide hummed familiar tunes as we started.
+Cheerful and full of information, he held the tourists spellbound as he recounted backstage stories from the filming, real-life anecdotes of the von Trapp family, and the occasional comment about Austrial.

 Okay, it was fun.

-As we traveled through the old town, our guide pointed out the actual Abbey.
+Our guide pointed out the actual Abbey as we traveled through the old town.
 No filming was done there, but you could admire the Abbey.

-The Von Trapp mansion actually was a composite: the front of one villa and the back of another.
+The Von Trapp mansion depicted in the film was a composite: the front of one villa and the back of another.
 (The family never lived in either house).

 Probably the most memorable spot was at the glass gazebo.
 You remember–where Liesl and the German telegram-delivering pseudo-boyfriend danced to “I am Sixteen Going on Seventeen,” and she got a kiss.